 - Kosher salt

-I really recommend using a russet potato.
-They bake up very well and are ideal for a baked potato.
+I recommend using a russet potato.
+They bake up very well and are ideal for baked potato.
 Your cooking time may vary.
-If you have an extra-large potato you will need to be prepared so that it will cook for a little longer.
+If you have an extra-large potato, you will need to be prepared it so that it will cook for a little longer.

 This recipe works best when using potatoes that are 5 ounces.
 For a 5-ounce potato, you will need to cook it for 50 minutes.
 If your potato is larger, you will need to cook it longer.

 Also, cut the sprouts off your potatoes before cooking them.
-The sprouts are not tasty, and they are said to be poisonous.
+The nodes are not tasty, and they are said to be poisonous.

 How to Make Outback Baked Potatoes